 For first-year Arts student Sabrina Moshenko, moving to UBC’s vast Vancouver campus from a small community of less than 3,000 people in rural Saskatchewan was a little overwhelming.

-“For a first-year student, homesickness is a universal feeling,” says Sabrina.
+“For a first-year student, homesickness is a universal feeling,” says Ms. Moshenko.
 “And finding friends can be intimidating.”